Basil

 Also Known As: Sweet Basil, Common Basil, Garden Basil

-Organs/Systems: Lung, Uterus
+Organs/Systems: Lung, Digestive

 Key Actions: Antipyretic, Antiseptic, Expectorant, Stomachic, Antibacterial, Anticancer, Antioxidant, Anti-inflammatory, Adaptogen, Sedative, Analgesic, Immune Enhancing, Antimicrobial